dcharlaftis/yugioh/README.md

  	$http-server
  ```

-7) Use your browser

-    In your browser, run http://localhost:8080
+7) In your browser, run http://localhost:8080

 ## Development Notes